yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 [![sprintf01](/static/ubee/sprintf01.png)](/static/ubee/sprintf01.png)

+*Sprintf*

-As a good crypto guy you know what to do next, hash it again, so it is really secure:
+When adding more hashing harmed somebody...
+So hash it again, so it is really secure:

 [![hashing 02](/static/ubee/hashingAgain.png)](/static/ubee/hashingAgain.png)

+*MD5 hashing*

-Later things got interesting as well, the following function is doing modulo 0x1a = 26.
-What is the length of english alphabet.
+Later things got interesting as well.
+The following function is doing modulo `0x1a = 26`.
+That is the length of English alphabet.
 Somebody is trying to beat `[A-Z]{8}` string out of it - which is good for us as UPC password is exactly of this format.